• Skip to main content

 Notes

-* I used vanilla sugar but you can use 1 tbsp cane sugar and drop the vanilla one.
+* I used vanilla sugar but you can use 1 tablespoon cane sugar and drop the vanilla one.
 The reason behind using vanilla is because we always eat them sweet with caramel sauce or sugar or fruit sauce so it gives that little extra flavour which is just wonderful.
 I sometimes add orange rind or lemon.
 Delicious!

 * I use a measuring jug to pour in the batter but you could use a ladle or a bottle.
 It is less messy with the jug, I find.